Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 for ``Expression``, *evaluation* of this data or expression is more involved than conventional programming languages.
 I suppose this is to be expected.

-Part of the complexity involves the way function method lookup works by pattern matching the expression.
-Also, there can be rule-based term-rewriting which goes on in conjunction with method lookup.
+Part of the complexity in evaluating an expression involves:

+* how Python methods and values are bound to symbol literals
+* how the expression is pattern matched and rewritten based on symbol values and rules that can be dynamically changing; term rewriting can take into account the current types of variables or bound symbols
+* how to select the method to dispatch for a Mathics function call and how parameter values are assigned after term rewriting and symbol binding is done
+* how we determine when the evaluation of an expression is complete

-If you have programmed in WL, aside from the Python-syntax and conventions used here, a lot of this should seem familiar,
+If you have programmed in WL and have an understanding of the complexities involved in WL evaluation, aside from the Python-syntax and conventions used here, the evaluation process of this may seem familiar.
+The conventions that this program uses will be new.
+This part is custom to this program.

-If however you are not familiar with WL, but very familiar with Python or similar languages, a lot of this can seem very mysterious at first: functions don't get called using a traditional way where you create an object like ``Number()`` and then instantiate a method on that, like ``+``, ``__plus__()``, or even ``Times()``.
+If however you are instead not familiar with WL, but very familiar with Python or similar languages, a lot of this may seem mysterious.
+Functions don't get called using a traditional way where you create an object like ``Number()`` and then instantiate a method on that, like ``+``, ``__plus__()``, or even ``Times()``.

-Of course, since the underlying interpreter language *is* Python, Python object creation and method lookup on that does happen.
-But it happens in a much more roundabout way using methods off of an object such as an *evaluate()* method or the various *apply()* methods in conjuction with the apply method's doc string.
+Instead all Function calls are triggered through an evaluation method which involves the concept of `rewriting
+<https://en.wikipedia.org/wiki/Rewriting>`_.
+This alone can obscure
+what gets called.
+There Mathics function ``TraceEvaluation[]`` can help in understanding the subexpressions that are computed in evaluation.

+And as mentioned above, aside from this, the behavior is encoded in Mathics' Python code using conventions uniquely defined in this system.
+Built-in Functions are special methods in classes derived from a Bulltin class.
+Furthermore they must have names that start out ``apply`` and must have docstrings that contain WL patterns that indicate when the method matches.
 More on this is described later.

-For Python and Object-Oriented programmers, as an analogy for the complexity and indirectness, an Object-Oriented "method dispatch" is analogous.
-In Python or any Object-Oriented programming language, when you write ``a.b()``: there is a method lookup in the ``a`` object, so *at runtime* the type of ``a`` has to be inspected.
-And after having that, the method handle ``b`` needs to be computed.
-And this comes from a class heirarchy.

-Mathics and WL are not Object Oriented, so there is no such class-hierarchy lookup.
-Instead, as mentioned above, pattern matching is used to decide which method of the object to call.

 Evaluation can leave an S-Expression Unchanged
 ==============================================